VCL3D/VolumetricCapture/docs/configure.md

 > **Note:** If `device_repository.json` does not exist in the path specified (defaulted to the `./Resources` directory), it with create one in the `./Resources` directory.
 If device_name already exists, the error with be logged to the console.

+It should be noted that you should not use underscores `_` in the device names, see [issue#53](https://github.com/VCL3D/VolumetricCapture/issues/53#issuecomment-834313689).
+{: .label .label-yellow }

 <a name="issue21"/>

 * **Renaming** a device in the repository.